hikogui/hikogui/docs/skeleton.md

 ## Expressions

-The `tt::datum` class is used for holding and operating on all the data while executing an expression of the HikoGUI template language.
-A `tt::datum` class can hold the following types:
+The `hi::datum` class is used for holding and operating on all the data while executing an expression of the HikoGUI template language.
+A `hi::datum` class can hold the following types:
  * Undefined
  * None
  * Boolean